『It's Not That Deep』のカバーアート

 続きを読む 一部表示

-• Why do we feel responsible for other people's feelings?
+• Why do we feel responsible for others' feelings?

-Of course we don’t like to upset others, however we are all responsible for how we respond to situations.
-It is possible to take accountability for our own actions, but not how others respond to those actions.
-And this is important though difficult to remember this when we are faced with the distress of others.
+However, it can feel risky to change deeply ingrained habits - whether it’s saying no to family demands, setting limits on caring for others after grief, or navigating the complex dance of giving and receiving support.
+We don’t like to upset others.
+However we are responsible for our actions, but not how others respond to those actions.
+And this is important though difficult to remember when we are faced with the distress of others.

-Generally it’s not an either/or choice, it is possible to take care of our own feelings and the feelings of others.
+And generally it’s not an either/or choice, we can take care of our own feelings and also the feelings of others.

 Hosted on Acast.
 See acast.com/privacy for more information.